Explore Appledore Island Walking Tour

 Open to members of the public on a first come, first served basis

-Who: Adults & children 10 years of age and older (must be accompanied by an adult)
+Who: Adults & youth, minimum of 10 years of age and older and must be accompanied by an adult

 Departure Location: UNH Pier next to the U.S. Coast Guard Station at Fort Point in New Castle, NH (Address: 29 Wentworth Rd, New Castle, NH)